 For the energetic, tennis, and riding are available nearby.
 Clay Pigeon Shooting can be tried or practised at Nadbury House, Edgehill.

-We have a special relationship with Tadmarton Golf Club.
-The course occupies a delightful location with lovely views over the rolling Cotswold hills and countryside to Broughton Castle and Church.
+We have a special relationship with Children Tadmarton Golf Club The course occupies a delightful location with lovely views over the rolling Cotswold hills and countryside to Broughton Castle and Church.
 Staff are friendly and helpful, and golfers enjoy coming here.
 Guests booking through us will get a discount off the green fees.